paulipa/sico-wiki/tools/auth.md

 ## Adding alts
 > Do not create new accounts for alt characters.
 All alts are added under your main account.
 {.is-warning}
-1. To add alts under your main so that their activity are counted as activity for your main press the [add character](https://auth.silentcoalition.com/account/characters/add/) button on AUTH dashboard.
+1. To add alts under your main so that their activity are counted as activity for your main press the [add character](https://auth.eve-linknet.com/account/characters/add/) button on AUTH dashboard.
 This will link your alts to your main character.

 ## Joining Groups
-The coalition has a lot of different types of players with different goals in EVE.
+The community has a lot of different types of players with different goals in EVE.
 Since we do not want to spam you with any content you are not interested in we have created special interest groups, SIGs
 ![auth6-1400x429.jpg](/auth6-1400x429.jpg =300x)
+You can find descriptions of different groups from here: [groups](/community/groups)

 ### Special Interest Groups
 By joining the special interest groups you will gain access to the respective discord rooms.
 In these rooms you will receive notifications about the content related to your interests.

 There are a great number of things you might want to focus on in EVE.
 Amongst other things we have groups created for PvP, Capital ships, incursions, triglavian invasions, mining, pve, wormhole space, hauling, planetary interactions, faction warfare and many other things.

-To add yourself to the special interest group simply go to https://auth.silentcoalition.com/groups/ and add yourself to the groups that start with Special Interest by pressing the request button.
+To add yourself to the special interest group simply go to https://auth.eve-linknet.com/groups/ and add yourself to the groups that start with Special Interest by pressing the request button.
 You will automatically be approved to the group and gain access to the discord channels related to these groups.

 You can also leave any SIGs from the groups page by pressing the leave button.
 This way you will no longer receive notifications for this type of content.